Gaozmmm/LASDiA/README.rst

 Dependencies
 ------------

-LASDiA is developed in Python 3.5 in Windows and MacOs environment.
+LASDiA is developed in Python 3.5, tested in Windows and MacOs environment.
-The following modules are necessary:
+To use it the following modules are necessary:

 	* numpy == 1.11.2
 	* scipy == 0.17.1